lisushka/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/workshop-1/Lab3.md

 4. Navigate to Kubernetes/micro folder `/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/Kubernetes`.

 Now, just as in Lab 2, create a new revision of the kubernetes object  (this time pointing to the "nolike" version of the container image), AND update the monolith service to use this revision.
 Call this object nolike-app.yaml (there should be a sample file in the folder)

+*Note: If you are using the nolike-app.yaml file, remember to update the image file ECR URI and check DDB Table name.

 5. Before we deploy this microservice, we'll go into the details of setting up the [ALB Ingress Controller](https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/).